Self-guided Sightseeing Tour #2 in Dusseldorf, Germany

 Show sight on map

 The Triton Fountain was created by the Düsseldorf sculptor Friedrich Coubillier from 1898 to 1902 and acquired by the City Beautification Association for Düsseldorf's Königsallee.
-At the northern end of the avenue, the fountain functions as a point de vue and design closure of the canal axis of the city moat.
+At the northern end of the avenue, the fountain functions as a point de vue and design conclusion to the canal axis of the city moat.

 Wikipedia: Tritonenbrunnen (Düsseldorf) (DE)